PH4N70MB1T3/gitpro/README.md

 Learning Git and GitHub.
-Editing readme.md file and committing
+Editing readme.md file and committing.
+Pull in git hub.